Discussion paper: Removing surgical requirement for changes to birth certificate

-This paper argues why trans* people should not be required to undergo surgery to have the sex identified on their NSW Government records changed.
+This paper argues why transgender people should not be required to undergo surgery to have the sex identified on their NSW Government records changed.
 It summarises the current situation in NSW, examines international precedents and makes the case for needed change.

-In response to a recent question in NSW Parliament from the Member for Sydney, the Attorney General committed to reviewing the Human Rights Commission report ‘Resilient Individuals: Sexual Orientation, Gender Identity and Intersex Rights’, which recommends changes to NSW law with regard to trans* and intersex communities.
+In response to a recent question in NSW Parliament from the Member for Sydney, the Attorney General committed to reviewing the Human Rights Commission report ‘Resilient Individuals: Sexual Orientation, Gender Identity and Intersex Rights’, which recommends changes to NSW law with regard to transgender and intersex communities.

 Current situation in NSW

 In July 2013 the Australian Government adopted the Guidelines on the Recognition of Sex and Gender and no longer requires sex reassignment surgery to recognise a change of gender on Australian Government records.
 The Australian Government will issue a new gender on passports if an applicant provides a letter from a medical practitioner certifying that they have had or are receiving appropriate clinical treatment for gender transition – the appropriate treatment does not have to be specified.

 However these guidelines do not cover birth certificates, which are issued by individual states and territories.